floss1138/dbDotCad/README.md

 It is a common practice to prefix cable numbers with an alpha character or alpha characters, denoting the signal or service type.
 Another common practice is to begin the number with the source and destination area codes.
 Moving the alpha character after the area code makes the ident more recognisable as an inter-area label.
 For example, area 123 to 078, cable number 2021, type T (telecoms), becomes 123078T2021.
-Enterprise wide data such as hostnames, should be in a separate collection or database.
+Enterprise wide data such as hostnames, should be in a separate collection or database.  h1_ was suggested for hostname on site 1, h0_ for enterprise wide host name collection.
+As 00 may have been used as an area code, cross site inter-area collections with x1_ for site 1 can be used with an area code set to zero
 For now, blocks for site 1 will be in collection 1blocks, for site 002, 2blocks etc. Leading zeros will be removed.
 Hyphens will be removed.
 In the future, cable numbers could be sub-netted by area code.